 Extranet products and services come in many forms, but the most robust ones have features that enable you to:

 - Communicate through instant and group messaging, or threaded discussions.

 - Store and share files with relevant extranet members.

 - Assign and track tasks across different projects.

 - Control access based on role or by individual user.

 “Businesses often rely on extranets to collaborate with other firms on different projects,” says Kamyar K.S, CEO of World Consulting Group.
 “Extranets help ensure seamless document sharing and provide real-time updates on the status of different projects, providing greater efficiency in managing workflows with partners and external vendors.
 Essentially, extranets act as a meeting point of internal and external resources.”

 Shah also says using an extranet requires you take steps to mitigate risk.
 If your security measures aren’t up to scratch, unauthorised users can easily breach your protocols and access highly sensitive data.
 This may lead to loss of important information and, consequently, competitive advantage.
 “Extranets can be a great resource—as long as you hire the right professionals to build a secure one for you.”

 Get an all-in-one secure extranet that doubles as an intranet.
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.